Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Superconductivity mediated by cavity photons prepared in non-Gaussian states

 Our goal is to compute the corresponding physical on-shell vertex function, which we denote by $\Gamma^n_{\mathrm{on-shell}}$.
-Following the procedure illustrated in Eq.\eqref{eq:hierarchy_general} for the general case, we derive the equation for $\Gamma^n_{\mathrm{on-shell}}$ from the intermediate $u-$dependent vertex function $\Gamma_{\mathrm{on-shell}}(u)$ given in Eq.\eqref{Gamma_OS_u}.
+Following the procedure illustrated in Eq.~\eqref{eq:hierarchy_general} for the general case, we derive the equation for $\Gamma^n_{\mathrm{on-shell}}$ from the intermediate $u-$dependent vertex function $\Gamma_{\mathrm{on-shell}}(u)$ given in Eq.~\eqref{Gamma_OS_u}.
 We obtain \begin{widetext}

 \end{widetext} As anticipated, despite the closed-form of the equation for the intermediate vertex $\Gamma_{\rm on-shell}(T;u)$, the equation for the physical vertex $\Gamma^n_{\mathrm{on-shell}}(T)$ is not closed.
-A new set of vertex components emerges, reflecting the Hilbert space structure of the initial quantum state of the photon carrier.
+A new set of vertex components emerges, reflecting the Hilbert space structure of the initial quantum state of the photon \fpm{mediator}.
 As we have seen also in the general case of Section \ref{BSIC}, each of these additional components corresponds indeed to a given Fock state, with a number of photons lower than the initial photon number.
-Physically, this implies that the Fermion-Fermion vertex mediated by the carrier prepared in a pure Fock state with a given number of photons, effectively involves scattering processes mediated by all Fock states with a smaller numbers of resonant photons, down to the vacuum state.
-These scattering processes take place in different Hilbert space sectors of the carrier photon, and are organized hierarchically (as noted already in the general case of Eq.\eqref{Gamma_BS_inverted}), which means we can obtain the physical vertex $ \Gamma^{n}_{\mathrm{on-shell}}(T)$ in an iterative way starting from the vacuum state.
-The hierarchy is expressed in terms of the bare vertex $\Gamma_0$ and the function $M_{\mathrm{vac}}(T)= \tilde{g} \delta_c/T+ 2 (\tilde{g}\delta_c)^2/(\tau^{-1})^2 $.
-The latter is a combination of the entries of the matrix $M_{\rm BCS}+M_{\rm res}$, which governs the coupling between the different momentum-frequency components of the vertex.
+Physically, this implies that the Fermion-Fermion vertex mediated by the Boson prepared in a pure Fock state with a given number of photons, effectively involves scattering processes mediated by all Fock states with a smaller numbers of resonant photons, down to the vacuum state.
+These scattering processes take place in different Hilbert space sectors of the \fpm{mediator} photon, and are organized hierarchically (as noted already in the general case of Eq.~\eqref{Gamma_BS_inverted}), which means we can obtain the physical vertex $ \Gamma^{n}_{\mathrm{on-shell}}(T)$ in an iterative way starting from the vacuum state.
+The hierarchy is expressed in terms of the bare vertex $\Gamma_0$ and the functions $N_{\mathrm{vac}}=32(\tilde{g}\delta_c)^2/(\tau^{-1})^2$ and $M_{\mathrm{vac}}(T)=2\tilde{g} \delta_c/T+8(\tilde{g}\delta_c)^2/(\tau^{-1})^2$.
+The latter two are combinations of the entries of the matrix $M_{\rm BCS}+M_{\rm res}$, which governs the coupling between the different momentum-frequency components of the vertex.
 The iterative solution then reads